WestDRI/wgpages/content/3_parallel_julia.md

 <!-- familiarity with Compute Canada's HPC cluster environment, in particular, with the Slurm scheduler (covered in -->
 <!-- [our HPC course](../basics_hpc)). -->

-**Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
+**Software**: If you have Julia on your computer, you are all set.
+If you want to access our training cluster and run Julia there, you will need a remote secure shell (SSH) client installed on your computer.
 On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
 On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).
-No need to install Julia on your computer.

 {{<cor>}}Zoom{{</cor>}} {{<s>}} {{<cgr>}}Day 1: Oct-18 4:00pm-7:00pm Paris time{{</cgr>}} \
 {{<linktitle url="../julia/julia-01-intro" text="Introduction to parallel Julia">}} \